Row-level security (RLS) in Power BI Report Server

 After you've created your roles, test the results of the roles within Power BI Desktop.

-In View as roles, you see the roles you've created.
+The View as roles window appears, where you see the roles you've created.

 Add members to roles